csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 Our application will also integrate with the Isabel Health Care API, which will give clients information about potential diagnoses, disease predictions, and suggestions to further patient interviews.

 ## 5. What are the user stories that make up the MVP?
+1. As a medical educator, Lee would like to be able enter the final diagnoses for a patient on student diagnoses as a way of marking and providing feedback on student notes.
-2. As a medical science educator, Dave would like a Chrome compatible web application to view and manage student patient diagnoses  in order to streamline the teaching process.
+2. As a medical student, Tony would like to extend the canvas of each page of the patient diagnoses template in case he runs out space for notes in a certain field.
-3. As a medical researcher, Samson would like a way to collect student diagnoses notes to be used for research purposes in order to advance pedagogy in the medical sciences.
+3. As a student, Stephen would like to return to the main menu on any page in the patient template in order to save time.
-4. As a medical student, Damian would like to organize his patient interview notes into patient profiles that clearly outline the characteristics of each patient in an easily accessible way.
+4. As a medical student, Damian would like to organize his patient interview notes into individual patient profiles that clearly outline the characteristics of each patient in an easily accessible way.
 5. As a medical student, Kyle would like to customize the default patient profile layout to fit his personal organizational standards.
 6. As a medical student, Anna would like to use different color schemes to better visualise her notes.
 7. As a medical student, Jamali would like to have intelligent forms to learn how different chemicals interact with each other.